sigsum/sigsum/www.sigsum.org/content/docs.md

 ## Documentation for users

-Meant for users that want try Sigsum and understand how it works:
+Meant for users who want try Sigsum and understand how it works:

   - [Getting started](/getting-started): step-by-step demo of key-usage transparency
   - [Command-line tools][]: generate keys, sign, submit, and offline verify